TodorTodorov525/Elixir-course-summer-2019/lessons/lesson_02.md

 iex> !    #not
 ```

-these bellow require boolen value on their left side
+these below require boolean value on their left side
 ```
 iex> and
 iex> or